pifroggi/vs_temporalfix/README.md

 ## Tips
 * Make sure to check very dark, hazy, or faint scenes for ghosting/blending and reduce strength if necessary.
-* If your fps numbers are vastly slower than the benchmarks would suggest, try allowing vapoursynth to use more RAM by adding this near the top of you script `core.max_cache_size = 20000` (20gb, adjust as needed).
-RAM requirements are influenced by tr and resolution.
+* If fps are much slower than the benchmarks would suggest, try increasing Vapoursynth RAM by adding `core.max_cache_size = 20000` near the top of your script.
+(20GB, adjust as needed) RAM usage depends on tr and resolution.
 * There is a big drop in performance for tr > 6, due to switching from mvtools to mvtools-sf, which is slower.
 * mvtools-sf release r9 and the r10 pre-release will both work, but r9 is faster for me.